substack/nodeconf-israel-2014/readme.markdown

         console.log('from: ' + req.from);
         console.log('to: ' + req.to);

-        // we can use a content-addressable blob store here
+        // we can use a content-addressable blob store here!

         ack.accept();
     });